“Old” Media Dominate Top 50 Websites? Why?

 “Old” Media Show Well in Top 50 Websites

-15 websites, 9,631,474,000 unique visits
+15 websites, 2,930,320,000 unique visits

-The “old” media showed very well.
+The “old” media showed quite well.
 By their numbers alone, they remain influential.
 Traditional media included CBS, The New York Times, Fox, ESPN, The Weather Channel and Condé Nast.
 Most of these old media also “get” new media and have substantial assets and investment in their internet properties.
 While the profits may not be there yet on the Internet side, the combination positions them very well for profitability in the future.

 In several cases, inclusion in this old media section could be debated but I wanted to put properties in logical groupings to illustrate some of my key observations on the top 50 listings.
 Comcast was included here because of its significant cable TV assets; the NFL because it is broadcast on TV and cable.